SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 initialized with an associativity of ``none``.

-The *assignment* of a precedence group specifies the precedence of an operator when used in an optional chaining assignment.
+The *assignment* of a precedence group specifies the precedence of an operator when used in an assignment operation that includes optional chaining.
 When set to ``true``, an operator in the corresponding precedence group will use the same grouping rules during optional chaining as the existing assignment operators.
 Otherwise, when set to ``false`` or omitted,